Lonely Mountains: Downhill

 Lonely Mountains: Downhill is a 2019 sports video game developed by German developer Megagon Industries and published by Thunderful.
 The game is a third-person biking game, where the player tries to complete courses on different mountains.
-The game was released on October 23, 2019 for PlayStation 4, Xbox One, and Microsoft Windows.
+The game was released on October 23, 2019, for PlayStation 4, Xbox One, and Microsoft Windows.
 A Nintendo Switch port was released in May 2020.

+A sequel, titled Lonely Mountains: Snow Riders, was released in January 2025.

 Gameplay

-Lonely Mountains: Downhill is a mountain biking game where the goal is to finish the track.
-The game takes place from a fixed camera angle, which follows your character down the mountain.
+Lonely Mountains: Downhill is a mountain biking game where the goal is to complete each track.
 Each track is made up of segments that serve as checkpoints and the game will give you the time for each individual section.
 The player can die by either falling off a cliff, or hitting obstacles like trees and rocks.
 The base game has four mountains to choose from, each with a unique theme and different terrain styles.
 Alongside this, an additional mountain was added through DLC.
 Every mountain has four trails to ride that feature different parts of the mountain.

 The player can also customize their bike, adding different parts that can affect stabilization, speed and control.
 Completing challenges will unlock new parts and up to six bikes alongside allowing for new outfits for the character, such as a different t-shirt or helmet.